-Au pair, or childcare, is a popular job for young people on a working holiday visa in New Zealand.
+Au pair, or childcare, is a popular job for young people on a Working Holiday Visa in New Zealand.
 This is a great opportunity to experience Kiwi family life and have food, accommodation and a wage provided usually for about six months to a year.
 Past childcare experience is usually required.
-Check out Being an Au Pair in New Zealand.
+Check out Being an Au Pair in New Zealand for a complete guide.

 With a huge amount of building development across the country, as well as the rebuild from the Canterbury and Kaikoura earthquakes, helping hands on construction sites are badly needed.
-Therefore, construction work is one of the easiest jobs to get for people on a working holiday visa in New Zealand.
-The easiest way to find construction work is through recruitment agencies.
-Find out more in What You Need to Know About Recruitment Agencies in New Zealand.
+Therefore, construction work is one of the easiest jobs to get for people on a Working Holiday Visa in New Zealand.
+The easiest way to find construction work is through recruitment agencies, which you can find out more about in What You Need to Know About Recruitment Agencies in New Zealand.